Established Clients Emergencies

-As our established clients we could be in middle of procedure so if you do not receive a call back from the doctor on call within 10 minutes, call again.
+For our established clients please contact our pager as we could be in middle of procedure so if you do not receive a call back from the doctor on call within 10 minutes, call again.
 If we are on another emergency, we may be out of range for cell phone/pager reception, but we will call back as soon as we receive your page.
 We take emergencies very seriously.

 It is best to call when you suspect an emergency, and not wait until the situation gets worse.
 Depending on the horse’s condition, you may be coached to do some things yourself to evaluate the severity of the condition and provide immediate care to your horse until the doctor's arrival.
 The following are some of the problems, causes and things you can do in the event of emergency.